nyeholt/silverstripe-restrictedobjects/README.md

 # SilverStripe Restricted Objects module

+Note: The SilverStripe 2.4 compatible version of this module is now at the ss24 branch!

 This module changes SilverStripe's object access module to be locked down as the default case, meaning that by default, there are NO permissions to an object except those explicitly granted to a user on a node (or tree), with